Pesto Lasagna Roll-Ups

 - Grab your 8.5-inch spring form pan and gently spray it with cooking spray.
 You can also use a baking dish.
 Set aside.

-- Boil a pot of water and cook 1 pound of lasagna noodles according to the package.
+- Boil a pot of water and cook 1 pound of lasagna sheets according to the package.
+Al dente is best.
 Reserve ½ cup of pasta water.

-- Drain noodles in a colander and drizzle them with olive oil so they do not stick together.
+- Drain pasta in a colander and drizzle the sheets with olive oil so they do not stick together.

-- Grab a large sauté pan and over low heat, add the pesto and some of the reserved pasta water to help soften it up.
+- Grab a saucepan and place it over low heat.
+Add the homemade pesto and some of the reserved pasta water to help soften it up.
 You’ll want the pesto to be more like a sauce vs. a thick paste.

-- In a blender or food processor, add the tofu, cooked cauliflower, nutritional yeast, spices, and lemon juice.
+- Grab a food processor, add the tofu, cooked cauliflower, nutritional yeast, spices, and lemon juice.
 Blend until creamy and smooth.

 - Remove the mixture from the food processor and gently fold in the shredded mozzarella.
 Set aside.

-- Add butter and flour into a saute pan over low medium heat.
-Once the flour begins to bubble and has been well combined with the butter you’ll begin to slowly add the almond milk a litte at a time.
-The sauce will begin to form.
+- Add butter and flour into a saucepan over medium/low heat.
+Once the flour and butter begin to bubble, slowly add the almond milk a little at a time.
+The bechamel sauce will begin to form.
 You want the sauce to be creamy but pourable.
 If it gets too thick, simply add more almond milk.
 Add chopped fresh basil to the sauce still well and set aside.
+Reduce the heat to a simmer.

-- Take the noodles and add them to the saute pan with the pesto.
-Make sure they are all well coated.
+- Toss the pasta with the pesto sauce.
+Make sure all sheets are well coated.

-- Grab a sheet tray and lay each noodle out one at a time.
+- Grab a sheet tray and lay each lasagna sheet out one at a time.

-- Begin to fill the noodles with the ricotta cheese filling.
-Once they are filled and rolled, begin to line them up in the spring form pan.
+- Line the pasta with the ricotta cheese filling.
+Once they are filled and rolled, begin to line them standing up in the spring form pan.
 You can also lay them flat in a baking dish.

 - Cover with foil, and bake for 25 minutes.